ccameron-chromium/webgpu-hdr/EXPLAINER.md

 > During presentation, the color values in the canvas are converted to the color
 > space of the screen and are then clamped to the `[0, 1]` interval in that
 > color space.
+>
-Note that color values outside of the `[0, 1]` interval may be
+> Canvas color values outside of the `[0, 1]` interval may be used to display
-> used to display colors outside of the gamut defined by the canvas' color
+> colors outside of the gamut defined by the canvas' color space’s primaries,
-> space’s primaries, when permitted by the configured format and the user’s
+> when permitted by the configured format and the user’s display capabilities.
-> display capabilities.
+> E.g, the color value (1.09,-0.23,-0.15) in an 'srgb' canvas will produce
+> the same color as the color value (1,0,0) in 'display-p3' canvas.

 ## Goal